 Public rights of way

-Find out more about different public rights of way, who's responsible for them and how to report any pathway and bridleway issues.
+Information about the different public rights of way, who's responsible for them and how to report any pathway and bridleway issues.

 These rights have been legally recorded on the Definitive Map and Statement for Hillingdon.
-Public rights of way are signposted at each end and may also be marked along the route.
+Public rights of way are signposted at each end and may also be waymarked along the route.
 Routes can vary in length from a few metres to routes which form part of Hillingdon's walks and trails.

 How to recognise a public right of way

-Public footpath - For walkers only and signed with a yellow arrow.
-You're allowed to take a pram or wheelchair along a public footpath but many rural routes may not be suitable for that purpose.
+For walkers only and signed with a yellow arrow.
+You're allowed to take a pram or wheelchair along a public footpath but please be aware many rural routes may not be suitable for that purpose.

 Who's responsible for public rights of way?